John M. Murrin (1935–2020)

 Murrin brought the same intellectual capaciousness to his teaching and advising.
 He directed over two dozen PhD dissertations treating wide-ranging topics such as rape in colonial America, Native American politics during the American revolutionary era, masculinity in the southeastern borderlands, and the Townshend Acts crisis in Massachusetts.
 His undergraduate courses on colonial America and the American Revolution often drew over 100 students each year due to his reputation as a spellbinding lecturer and devoted undergraduate teacher.

 Murrin’s mentoring was not limited to his students.
 He was devoted to the community of scholars of the Atlantic world and the early Americas.
-He served on the advisory board of the Omohundro Institute of Early American History and Culture and was president of the Society for Historians of the Early American Republic.
+He served on the council of the Omohundro Institute of Early American History and Culture and was president of the Society for Historians of the Early American Republic.
 But Murrin most treasured the Philadelphia Center, later renamed the McNeil Center for Early American Studies.
-He was a long-serving member of the McNeil Center’s Advisory Council and a fixture at its Friday seminars.
+He was a long-serving member of the McNeil Center’s advisory council and a fixture at its Friday seminars.
 The McNeil Center annually awards the John Murrin Essay Prize to the best essay published in its journal Early American Studies to honor Murrin’s scholarship and mastery of the essay form.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 Attribution must provide author name, article title, Perspectives on History, date of publication, and a link to this page.
 This license applies only to the article, not to text or images used here by permission.

 Please read our commenting and letters policy before submitting.